Baldwin IV of Jerusalem

 Baldwin IV (1161–1185), known as the Leper King, was the king of Jerusalem from 1174 until his death in 1185.
 Baldwin ascended to the throne when he was thirteen despite having leprosy.
-He launched several attempts to curb the increasing power of the ruler of Egypt, Saladin, though much of his life was marked by infighting amongst the kingdom's nobles.
-Throughout his reign, and especially at the end of his life, he was troubled by his succession, working to select a suitable heir and prevent a succession crisis.
+He made several attempts to curb the increasing power of the Muslim ruler Saladin, though much of his life was marked by infighting amongst the kingdom's nobles.
+Throughout his reign, and especially at the end of his brief life, he was troubled by his succession, working to select a suitable heir to the throne and prevent a succession crisis.
 Choosing competent advisers, Baldwin ruled a thriving crusader state, protecting it from Saladin.

 Baldwin's parents, King Amalric and Agnes of Courtenay, separated when Baldwin was two.
 At nine years old, he was sent to be educated by Archbishop William of Tyre.
 William noticed preliminary symptoms of leprosy, but Baldwin was only diagnosed after he succeeded his father as king.
 Thereafter, his hands and face became increasingly disfigured.
 He mastered horse riding despite gradually losing sensation in his extremities and fought in battles until his last years.
-First, Miles of Plancy ruled the kingdom in Baldwin's name, then Count Raymond III of Tripoli took over until the king reached the age of majority in 1176.
-Baldwin's mother then returned to court, and he became closer to her and her brother, Joscelin.
+First, Miles of Plancy ruled the kingdom in Baldwin's name, then Count Raymond III of Tripoli took over until Baldwin reached the age of majority in 1176.
+Baldwin became closer to his mother and uncle, Agnes and Joscelin of Courtenay, as Agnes returned to court.
+She had significant influence over her son, his court, and the politics of the kingdom during his reign.

 As soon as he assumed government, Baldwin planned an invasion of Egypt, which fell through because of his vassals' uncooperativeness.
 Leprosy prevented Baldwin from marrying; he hoped to abdicate when his older sister, Sibylla, married William of Montferrat in 1176, but William died the next year.
-Saladin attacked Baldwin's kingdom in 1177, but the king and the nobleman Raynald of Châtillon repelled him at Montgisard, earning Baldwin fame.
+Saladin attacked the kingdom in 1177, but Baldwin and the nobleman Raynald of Châtillon repelled him at Montgisard, earning Baldwin fame.
 In 1180, to forestall a coup by Count Raymond III of Tripoli and Prince Bohemond III of Antioch, Baldwin had Sibylla marry Guy of Lusignan.
 However, Guy was opposed by a large fraction of the nobility, and soon permanently impaired his relationship with Baldwin through his insubordination.
 Although Baldwin wished to abdicate, the internal discord that followed forced him to remain on the throne, as only he was capable of uniting the quarreling nobility.

 Baldwin again repelled Saladin in 1182 at the Battle of Le Forbelet, but leprosy rendered him near-incapable in 1183.
 After Guy's failure to lead, Baldwin disinherited him and had Sibylla's son, Baldwin V, crowned co-king before travelling in a litter to lift Saladin's Siege of Kerak.
 Because of their refusal to attend court, Baldwin failed to have Sibylla's marriage to Guy annulled and Guy's fief of Ascalon confiscated.
 In early 1185, he arranged for Raymond to rule as regent for Sibylla's son, dying of a fever before 16 May 1185.
 Two years after his death, his realm was destroyed by Saladin at the Battle of Hattin.